 |Carry-on luggage liquid allowance per container on airplanes||90 ml||3 oz|

-|Can of soda or a mickey of alcohol||355 ml||12 oz|
+|Can of soda or a "mickey" of alcohol||355 ml||12 oz|

-|Large-size bottle of alcohol.
-Referred to in Canada as a "forty ouncer"||1.14 liter||39 oz|
+|Large-size bottle of liquor, a "forty ouncer" in Canada||1.14 liter||39 oz|

-|Largest bottle of booze - a "handle," or, in Canada, a "sixty ouncer"||1.75 liter||59 oz|
+|Largest bottle of booze, a "handle" in U.S. and "sixty ouncer" in Canada||1.75 liter||59 oz|

-|Gas in Canada is sold in liters and is generally much more expensive than in the US.||1 liter||0.26 US gallon|
+|Gas is sold in liters and is much more expensive than in the US.||1 liter||.26 gallon (U.S.)|

-|Visitors from the UK should note that an Imperial gallon is slightly larger than a US gallon||1 liter||0.22 Imperial gallon|
+|An Imperial gallon is slightly larger than a U.S. gallon||1 liter||.22 Imperial gallon|